navaro/qoraal-tictactoe/README.md

 #### __You finally arrived.__

 ##### I was beginning to wonder if you would.
-It’s nice to meet you—
+It’s nice to make your acquaintance—
 though I feel I’ve known you before.
 Perhaps I only dreamed it?